Synthetixio/SIPs/content/srs/sr-2.md

 A new and refreshed roadmap / vision needs to be produced and socialised.
 This will help realign the efforts of key stakeholders (i.e. the Spartan Council, contributors, community members and integrators) and allow the external non-Synthetix community to better understand what path the project is on.

-In parallel with this referendum, this [2025 vision and roadmap has been proposed](https://mirror.xyz/0xF0Ab6151b0705790378b4c3504918a85c5E39246/DEuFmBrXyjaxe7CFFhzrotdyZFsG9xnFpLd2t3TFAro).
+In parallel with this referendum, this [2025 vision has been proposed](https://mirror.xyz/0xF0Ab6151b0705790378b4c3504918a85c5E39246/DEuFmBrXyjaxe7CFFhzrotdyZFsG9xnFpLd2t3TFAro).
 Should this referendum pass, a streamlined communication plan should be designed to share Synthetix's clear vision, roadmap, and core messages with the broader crypto community.
 The focus will be to go to market with a succinct message to increase awareness, attract additional integrations and further engrain Synthetix across the crypto ecosystem.

 Forming a working group with a robust marketing function to execute on this and continue to drive the messaging is critical.